-- Determine which graph or table to use. - For indoor units: Is the unit ceiling-mounted, wall-mounted or floor- - For outdoor units installed or stored indoors, this depends on the installation height:
+- 2 Determine which graph or table to use. - For indoor units: Is the unit ceiling-mounted, wall-mounted or floor-standing? - For outdoor units installed or stored indoors, and field piping in unventilated spaces, this depends on the installation height: